chobot2014/MetaGov/README.md

 make sure you have npm installed

-navigate to MetaGov directory
+navigate to MetaGovAPI directory dotnet run
-dotnet run --project MetaGovAPI.sln